mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 ### 4.1 Overview

-You need to create a JSON Paths file which StorageLoader will use to load your shredded type into Redshift.
+You need to create a JSON Paths file which RDB Loader will use to load your shredded type into Redshift.

 The format is simple - a JSON Paths file consists of a JSON array, where each element corresponds to a column in the target table.
 For full details, see the [Copy from JSON](http://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html) documentation from Amazon.